tlie03/secapi/README.md

 ### How to make requests to the sec server
 The sec has restricted the access to their servers .Thereby it is not allowed to do more than 10 requests per second.
-To ensure that the amount of requests stays within the boundaries set by the sec this package provides the `Request.sec_request` function which can be used to do requests to the sec servers.
+To ensure that the amount of requests stays within the boundaries set by the sec this package provides the `sec_request` function which can be used to do requests to the sec servers.
 The function has a ratelimiter which ensures that the function can only be executed 10 times per second.
 Due to the sleep and retry property of the function the user does not have to worry about the number of function calls he makes.
 Furthermore, all code segments in this package that make requests to the sec servers use the same function as well.
-Thereby the request limit can not be exceeded when alle requests are made with the `Request.sec_request` function.
+Thereby the request limit can not be exceeded when alle requests are made with the `sec_request` function.
 Because of that it is necessary that a user of this API uses this function for all requests to the sec servers otherwise problems can occur.

-The `Request.sec_request` function takes in three parameters which are:
-* url : the url that will be requested
-* header : the header of the request which by default only contains a User-Agent
-* retries : the number of retries which is 5 by default

 ### Utility functions
 * `get_cik` can be used to get the cik that belongs to a ticker symbol